bootdotdev/blog/content/backend/become-backend-developer.md

 ### 4. Get started building simple web servers

 Next, you need to pick a language or two that you want to specialize in.
 For example, I'm primarily a backend Go engineer - but I dabble in Python and JavaScript.
 By specializing, you will make your job search *easier* on yourself.
-Companies want experts in the areas they're hiring for - not jack-of-all-trades.
+Companies want experts in the areas they're hiring for - not a jack-of-all-trades.
 Here are some projects you can take a look at:

 * [A social media backend in Go](https://boot.dev/build/social-media-backend-golang)
 * [Personal Projects on Boot.dev](https://boot.dev/build/personal-project-1)